toadkicker/railsstrap/CONTRIBUTING.md

 * Feature requests should be accompanied by a patch, that includes tests.
 * We won't accept any feature requests that come without a patch.
+* We use git flow and semantic versions.
+All pull requests must go to the develop branch or they will be closed.
+* Closed bug reporting issues must contain a link to the commit that fixes them, or be labeled as wont-fix.

 Thanks for the your contributions!